 Step 5: Before you may take the Road Test for a Commercial Driver's License, you must have held a Commercial Learner's Permit for 15 days for the class of vehicle you intend to drive and the requisite endorsements.
 You may schedule your Road Test as soon as you have the permit, but the actual date for the skills testing to be performed must be outside the 15-day window.

-Step 6: If you wish to apply for a hazardous materials endorsement you must successfully complete a Federal Security Threat Assessment and have your fingerprints taken at a Pennsylvania State Police Fingerprint Location.
+Step 6: If you wish to apply for a hazardous materials endorsement you must successfully complete a Federal Security Threat Assessment and have your fingerprints taken at an approved fingerprint location.